Blog

 Recently, Mike Mimoso, Claroty's Editorial Director, gathered Claroty experts on the front lines of industrial cybersecurity for a webinar, "The Implications of Ransomware on OT Networks: What you need to know post-Colonial Pipeline about how ransomware impacts industrial processes."
 Among the panelists was Admiral (Ret.)
-Michael S. Rogers, Claroty Chairman, Board of Advisors, who set the tone with his perspective, "Never let a crisis go to waste.
+Michael S. Rogers, Claroty Chairman, Board of Advisors, who set the tone with his perspective stating, "Never let a crisis go to waste.
 Use it to drive change."
-It is in that spirit that he, together with Gary Kneeland, Sr. Product Manager, and Justin Woody, Director of Innovation, shared their observations, advice and next steps for IT and OT teams.
+It is in that spirit that he, together with Gary Kneeland, Sr. Product Manager, and Justin Woody, Director of Innovation, shared their observations, advice, and next steps for IT and OT teams.

-Foundational to any security program is having visibility and accurate knowledge of your network structure, endpoints, and connectivity paths which have been growing steadily and dramatically increased over the last 15 months.
+Foundational to any security program is having visibility and accurate knowledge of your network structure, endpoints, and connectivity paths which have been growing steadily and have dramatically increased over the last 15 months.
 With an always current inventory you can patch systems or apply additional verification or other compensating controls on legacy and unsupported systems.

 Encryption of data at rest and in motion is important for good cyber defense and resilience with respect to ransomware.
 While secure, available offline backups are crucial to rapid recovery from such attacks.